-Being stuck at home isn’t fun for anyone, whether it is because of a global pandemic or just nasty weather.
-During this downtime, video games can be a great time-killer.
-The best games to play while stuck at home need to be lengthy, replayable, and entertaining enough to keep players occupied for days or weeks at a time.
-Digital Trends rounded up some of the best games to play while trapped in the house to help make any unexpected confinement at home a less boring experience.
+Being stuck at home isn’t fun for anyone, regardless of the reasoning.
+Thankfully, video games can be a great time-killer when you have some downtime.
+The best games to play while stuck at home need to be lengthy, replayable, and entertaining enough to keep players occupied for days — or weeks — at a time.
+Here, we detail some of our favorite games to play while stuck at home, so you can fight off boredom one title at a time.

 The Elder Scrolls V: Skyrim

 One of the most acclaimed video games ever made, The Elder Scrolls V: Skyrim has managed to stay relevant for nearly a decade.
 Its main questline — which features dangerous dragons and a mysterious warrior blessed with their powers — is engaging in its own right and will take hours to complete.
 On top of that, there are a ton of separate quests featuring a massive civil war, a dark cult of assassins, and werewolves, to name a few — all of which take players into new territory to discover dungeons and powerful enemies.
-Without a standard class system, Skyrim lets players experiment and make their ideal play-style, giving it endless replay value.
-The game is also loaded with a collection of optional third-party mods that can make the game more challenging or add new elements to the world to spice up the experience for multiple play-throughs.
+Without a standard class system, spice up the experience for multiple play-throughs.lets players experiment and make their ideal play-style, giving it endless replay value.
+The game is also loaded with a collection of optional third-party mods that can make the game more challenging or add new elements to the world to

 Read our full The Elder Scrolls V: Skyrim review